Kh4n/url-shortener-unity/README.md

 Visit http://localhost:8080 in your browser to use it.
 Ensure you have this port free.
 It will say "Unable to connect to url" a few times in the console; this is normal, it takes a second for all the servers to spin up and get connected.
+Be sure to type the full url and protocol when shortening, eg: `http://google.com`.

 If you do not want to use docker, ensure you have go installed and then run:
 ```